-Over the past year, as the financial and economic crisis affected economies around the world, governments stayed on course with reform programmes to lower the tax burden for businesses, broaden the tax base and make compliance easier.
+Over the past year, as the financial and economic crisis affected economies around the world, governments stayed on course with reform programmes compliance easier.
 More economies reformed than in any previous year.
 A few economies, such as Russia and Korea, reduced corporate income tax rates or accelerated previously planned reform programmes as part of economic stimulus packages.
-In several economies small and medium sized businesses rates3.
+In several economies small and medium sized businesses benefitted from other crisis response measures.
+Australia, for example, sought to encourage investments in assets by increasing capital allowance rates3.
 Twelve other economies introduced similar measures, including the Czech Republic, Korea and Lebanon.
 Five economies reduced property tax rates: Denmark, the Netherlands, Niger, Portugal and Singapore.

-http://library.thinkquest.org PricewaterhouseCoopers (2008).
-Commonwealth and Australia (2008)
+- ttp://library.thinkquest.org ricewaterhouseCoopers (2008). commonwealth and Australia (2008).